Statistical Complexity and Optimal Algorithms for Non-linear Ridge Bandits: Introduction

-\paragraph{Regression oracle based algorithms.} Algorithms based on regression oracles follow a totally different idea.
-Its main idea is that, instead of observing the noisy observation $r_t = f(\jiao{\theta^\star, a_t})+z_t$, suppose the learner receives an estimate $\widehat{\theta}_t$ from an oracle which the learner treats as a black box.
+Algorithms based on regression oracles follow a different idea: instead of observing the noisy observation $r_t = f(\jiao{\theta^\star, a_t})+z_t$, suppose the learner receives an estimate $\widehat{\theta}_t$ from an oracle treated as a black box.
 There are two types of such oracles: \begin{itemize} \item Online regression oracle: the oracle outputs $\widehat{\theta}_t$ at the beginning of time $t$ which satisfies

 with high probability, where $\textbf{Est}^{\textbf{On}}_t \asymp d$ is a known quantity. \item Offline regression oracle: the oracle outputs $\widehat{\theta}_t$ at the end of time $t$ which satisfies